 What is a plantain?
 Did you know that all plantains are not the same?
 A plantain is not a banana nor is a green banana a plantain.
 A green plantain or a sweet plantain is simply a plantain.
 A banana will always be a banana whether green or yellow.
-Growing up, I remember hearing the different names and seeing the different shapes of plantains and thought that it would be great to share a little bit of knowledge about this staple vegetable and sometime referred to fruit.
+Growing up, I remember hearing the different names and seeing the different shapes of plantains and thought that it would be great to share a little bit of knowledge about this staple vegetable and sometimes referred to fruit.

 Plantains are categorized both as vegetable and fruit depending on the ripening stages.
 When I decided to write about this staple vegetable or fruit, I was not aware that it would be a challenge because of the absence of information.
 The internet has not proven to be a useful platform to extensively learn about the history and various types of plantains.
 It was time to go back to the old ways of retrieving information – communicating/talking to people directly.